Travel The World

 How to Get There: Take an Uber to the entrance of Vidigal.
 From there, you’ll need a moto-taxi to the trailhead, which is located near the favela’s soccer field.
 The ride can be a bit wild, but it’s an adventure in itself!

-Getting There: The cable car departs every 20 minutes and has two stops: one at 220 meters and the final at 396 meters.
-At each stop, you’ll find coffee shops, souvenir shops, and even a historical exhibit about the mountain’s construction in 1912.
+The cable car departs every 20 minutes and stops at two levels, offering 360-degree views of the city.
+The top station sits at 396 meters and features coffee shops, souvenir stores, and even a small museum about the mountain’s history.

 Find your next hotel